UCB-w261/w261-environment/git-repo-env/README.md

 ## How to setup W261 git environment

 *Follow these steps to point your local repo to remote personal repo:*

+In this setup 'local' is where container runs, 'remote' is Github repository.

 - git remote rename origin upstream
 - git remote add origin URL_TO_YOUR_OWN_REPO
 - git push origin master